MiniApollo/kickstart.emacs/README.md

 <a id="orgb229cbd"></a>

 # Introduction
-This repository gives you a starting point for Gnu Emacs with good defaults, vim keybindings and packages that most people may want to use.
+This repository gives you a starting point for Gnu Emacs with good defaults, optional vim keybindings and packages that most people may want to use.

 Kickstart.emacs is **not** a distribution. <br>
 It's a template for your own configuration.